Introduction To Junit Interview Questions And Answers

 Supporting classes assertions are made about the following−

 - The distinction between two pieces of XML such as through Diff and DetailedDiff classes.

 - The validation of a piece of XML through the Validator class.

 - The result of transforming a piece of XML using XSLT through Transform class.

 - The evaluation of an XPath expression from an XML through classes that implement the XPath engine interface.

-- Individual nodes in a piece of XML which are exposed by DOM Traversal through Node Test class.
+- Individual nodes in a piece of XML are exposed by DOM Traversal through the Node Test class.